poise/application/README.md

 - packages: an Array or Hash of packages to be installed before starting the deployment
 - path: target path of the deployment; it will be created if it does not exist
 - owner: the user that shall own the target path
-- owner: the group that shall own the target path
+- group: the group that shall own the target path
 - strategy: the underlying LWRP that will be used to perform the deployment.
 The default is `:deploy_revision`, and it should never be necessary to change it
 - scm_provider: the provider class to use for the deployment.
 It defaults to `Chef::Provider::Git`, you can set it to `Chef::Provider::Subversion` to deploy from an SVN repository
 - repository: the URL of the repository the application should be checked out from